TomEversdijk/Git-Guide/README.md

 $ git checkout <branch-name>  #$ git checkout deployment
 $ git merge <branch-name>     #$ git merge development
 ```
 This command will fail if changes were made and committed in both the development and the deployment branch and those changes cannot be resolved automatically.
-If this occures you are obligated to go to your source code.
+If this occurs you are obligated to go to your source code.
 The source code will contain some new lines with `<<<<<<< HEAD`, `=======` and `>>>>>>>`.
-This is the place where the conlict occurces and you have to manually remove the wrong code.
-After resolving the conlicts you have to make a new commit and the merge will finish successfully.
+This is the place where the conflict occurred and you have to manually remove the wrong code.
+After resolving the conflicts you have to make a new commit and the merge will finish successfully.

 ### .gitignore
-Sometimes you dont want to keep track of all the files in your project. (e.g: files containing sensitive information or passwords) This can be done by creating a .gitignore file which contains information about the files that should **not** be tracked.
+Sometimes you don't want to keep track of all the files in your project. (e.g: files containing sensitive information or passwords) This can be done by creating a .gitignore file which contains information about the files that should **not** be tracked.
 Some useful .gitignore patterns are shown below:
 | Pattern  | explanation |
 | ------------- | ------------- |